jabelk/cookiecutter-devnet-code-exchange/README.md

 You will be asked about your basic info (name, project name, description, etc.).
 This info will be used in your new project.

+> Note: This template assumes the BSD 3-Clause License, you can change it be other licenses afterwards if that is not what you want.

 ## Example
 ```bash